AhmedElsherbini/Align2XL/README.md

 ## Contributing
 Pull requests are very welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-the tool is still under development !
+The tool is still under development !

 Contact me directly on email : drahmedsherbini@yahoo.com
 ## License